-- If the development has already been delayed by a renewal of planning permission, an amendment to an existing planning permission or a new planning permission for a new design, it is assumed that the development may experience further delays in future. - 3.89 It is estimated that 441 of the 452 dwellings from small sites will be completed in 0-5 years.
+- Where a site has Permission in Principle, it is not assumed to be deliverable within 0-5 years unless there is clear evidence that housing completions will begin on site within five years. - Outline planning permissions take longer to deliver than Full or Reserved Matters permissions; and - If the development has already been delayed by a renewal of planning permission, an amendment to an existing planning permission or a new planning permission for a new design, it is assumed that the development may experience further delays in future. - 3.94 It is estimated that 512 of the 536 dwellings from small sites will be completed in 0-5 years.